I2Tunimib/I2T-docs/docs/user-manual/discover-services/generative-ai.md

 A flexible LLM-powered extension service that generates new columns based on a custom prompt.
 Use the LLM to intelligently enrich your data by creating additional attributes derived from existing column values.

-**LLM model:** phi4-mini
+**LLM model:** ${process.env.LLM_MODEL || "phi4-mini"}

 **Input**: Column values to extend and custom instructions describing how to extend them.
-<br>**Output**: New columns populated with LLM-generated content based on your specifications.
+**Output**: New columns populated with LLM-generated content based on your specifications.

 **How to use:**

-- Specify output column names (comma-separated, e.g., 'summary, category, sentiment').
+* Specify output column names (comma-separated, e.g., 'summary, category, sentiment').
-- Write instructions for what to do with the cell data.
+* Write instructions for what to do with the cell data.
 The LLM will receive both your instructions and the actual cell data.
-- For each column, specify what value should be returned.
+* For each column, specify what value should be returned.

  **Example:**
 Columns: `length, first_word, last_word`
 Prompt: `Count the characters and return as 'length'.
 Extract the first word as 'first_word' and the last word as 'last_word'.`